vit9696/qpdfview/README.md

 qpdfview
 ========

 Unofficial build scripts and patches for [qpdfview](https://launchpad.net/qpdfview) document viewer for macOS.
+Binaries provided for macOS 10.15 and newer.
 Windows binaries can be found at [darealshinji/qpdfview](https://github.com/darealshinji/qpdfview).

 ## Known issues